 “[We’re looking at] businesses who are not sitting on hundred of millions of dollars, with a few employees who work different shifts and sell you coffee.”

-Over the last summer, Thomas put together a team of students studying computer science or software engineering to build software and a corresponding app named Oodler.
+Last summer, Genua put together a team of students studying computer science or software engineering to build software and a corresponding app named Oodler.
 Oodler tackles the problem head-on: the software seamlessly integrates into cafes’ existing technology, and cafe-goers download the app on their phone.
 When visiting a cafe, users can pay using the app on their phones, collecting loyalty points that can be redeemed at any participating cafe.
-In a city like Montreal, lined with cafes, the app is poised to be a hit.
+In a city like Montreal, where streets are lined with cafes, the app is poised to be a hit.

 “I’m friendly with the baristas and the owners, I talk to them about this app and whether they’d be interested, and I’ve never had someone not be interested in it.”

-Even beyond the coffee, life in Montreal has been instrumental in helping these student entrepreneurs get off the ground.
-With more postsecondary students per-capita than any North American city, not to mention a strong reputation for innovation and creativity, Montreal is an ideal location for a student-founded app to flourish.
+Even beyond the coffee, life in Montreal has been instrumental in helping student entrepreneurs get off the ground.
+With more postsecondary students per-capita than any North American city, as well as a strong reputation for innovation and creativity, Montreal is an ideal location for a student-founded app to flourish.
 Student entrepreneurs use this to their advantage, networking with one another to share ideas and find ways to collaborate.
-The idea for Oodler sparked from Thomas’ conversations with fellow ambitious McGill students, and as for Nimbus, their six-person development team was recently contracted out by a different McGillian who also wanted to build an app.
+Genua recalls that the idea for Oodler sparked from his conversations with fellow ambitious McGill students, and as for Nimbus, their six-person development team was recently contracted out by a different McGillian to build a different app.

-There’s an increasingly popular sentiment that university is a waste of time and money, but these student entrepreneurs couldn’t disagree more.
-The entrepreneurs point to some useful things they’ve learned inside the classroom — critical thinking for Thomas, the scientific method for William, and rational decision-making for Abdoulaye — but their main source of excitement comes from the people they’ve met.
-“That’s definitely the biggest value of McGill,” says Abdoulaye, “the huge amount of human capital and intelligent people who are willing to work on projects like this.”
+There’s an increasingly popular sentiment that a university education is a waste of time and money, but these student entrepreneurs couldn’t disagree more.
+They point to some useful things they’ve learned inside the classroom — critical thinking for Genua, the scientific method for Liu, and rational decision-making for Mouflet — but their main source of excitement comes from the people they’ve met.
+“That’s definitely the biggest value of McGill,” says Mouflet, “the huge amount of human capital and intelligent people who are willing to work on projects like this.”

-While university life is great, it would be unfair to give all the credit to the setting.
+Admittedly, there’s more to it than just the setting.
 The three entrepreneurs are not interested in a traditional career path, and they’ve always been eager to make their mark.
-William started a business when he was only 14, pawning electronics online, and managed to pay for the majority of his tuition with the profits.
-Abdoulaye manages a promotional company on the side named KAJ, and Thomas sees market opportunities wherever they arise:
+At 14 years old, Liu started a business pawning electronics online, and managed to pay for the majority of his tuition with the profits.
+Mouflet manages a promotional company named KAJ on the side, and Genua sees market opportunities wherever they arise:

 “Recently I went to this place called Local Jerk.
 Their pork is the most tender thing in the world, and one thing they could easily do is sell their hot sauce.
 I don’t like hot sauce normally, but their hot sauce is fantastic.
-So where I come in is that I always see things that could be run better, and I’ll go to management and say “you guys should be doing this.”
+So where I come in is that I always see things [like that] that could be better, and I’ll go to management and say ‘you guys should be doing this.’”

-These entrepreneurs feel a larger purpose than simply developing an app; they want to change the way things are.
+Liu, Mouflet and Genua feel a larger purpose than simply developing apps: they want to change the norm.
 Nimbus Tutoring hopes to change the landscape of education, and Oodler sees opportunities throughout the world of financial technology: social media integration, currency exchange, and so on.
-They’ve devoted more time to the startup than to anything else in their lives — and they’ve had to make some sacrifices.
-William, who recently graduated with a pharmacology degree, even turned down a tempting offer for a Master’s program at UCSF and chose to pursue Nimbus Tutoring full-time:
+They’ve devoted more time to their startups than to anything else in their lives — and they’ve had to make some sacrifices.
+Liu, who recently graduated from McGill, even turned down a tempting offer for a Master’s program at UCSF and chose to pursue Nimbus Tutoring full-time: